-A team of investment research analysts selects investments for the fund.
-MFS generally expects the fund's exposure to broad industry categories to approximate the exposure of the Russell 3000[®] Index to these broad industry categories using MFS' custom industry categories to classify the fund and the Russell 3000[®] Index's holdings.
+In conjunction with a team of investment research analysts, sector leaders select investments for the fund.
+MFS generally manages the fund to be sector neutral to the Standard & Poor's 500 Stock Index using MFS' custom industry and sector categories to classify the fund and the Standard & Poor's 500 Stock Index's holdings.